Bougiefever/BikeShareTutorial/tutorial-bikeshare-dataprep.md

    ![Image of the filter dialog](media/tutorial-bikeshare-dataprep/weatherfilterinfm15.png)

    > [!NOTE]
    > FM-15 is a type of Meteorological Terminal Aviation Routine Weather Report (METAR).
-The FM-15 reports are empirically observed to be the most complete, with listtle missing data.
+The FM-15 reports are empirically observed to be the most complete, with little missing data.

 ## Remove a column